spiral/docs/cookbook/domain-core.md

 }
 ```

-You can use any cycle entity injection in your HomeController methods, the `<id>` parameter will be used as primary key.
+You can use any cycle entity injection in your HomeController methods, the `<id>` parameter will be used as the primary key.
-If entity can't be found the 404 exception will be thrown.
+If an entity can't be found the 404 exception will be thrown.

 ```php
 namespace App\Controller;